spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/cms/howto-create-a-custom-content-item.md

 ---
 title: "HowTo: Create a custom content item"
-description: If the content items shipped with Spryker do not fulfill your needs, the article will help you to create a new one.
+description: If the content items shipped with Spryker do not fulfill your needs, the document shows how to create a new one.
 last_updated: Jun 16, 2021
 template: howto-guide-template
 originalLink: https://documentation.spryker.com/2021080/docs/howto-create-a-custom-content-item